Springtime can be a manic time for people with bipolar disorder. Here are some tips for how to enjoy the season while managing your bipolar disorder.

 Bipolar disorder is different for everyone, and it's important to work with your therapist to create a personalized treatment plan.
 If you're not sure where to start, intensive outpatient programs (IOPs) can be extremely beneficial for adolescents and young adults, especially those navigating mental health crises.

 At Charlie Health, we provide high-quality mental health care for adolescents, young adults, and their family members.
-Our virtual intensive outpatient program provides a safe, supportive environment for teens with bipolar disorder, with individual therapy, group therapy, family therapy, and access to psychiatric support (if needed) to create a comprehensive treatment plan.
+Our virtual intensive outpatient program provides a safe, supportive environment for teens with bipolar disorder, with individual therapy, groups, and family therapy to create a comprehensive treatment plan.